thomThalas/DND-dice-roll/readme.md

+# THIS READ ME IS OUT OF DATE!!!!

 # DND dice roller
 Dnd dice roller is an automatic dice roller that makes dice rolling super quick for those who want a fast way rolling dice in dnd and who may struggle with calculating everything in your head.